postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ## Next steps

-[View the results of your monitors](/docs/monitoring-your-api/viewing-monitor-results/) to see detailed information about monitor runs.
+[View the results of your collection-based monitors](/docs/monitoring-your-api/viewing-monitor-results/) to see detailed information about monitor runs.

 Learn how to set up [integrations](/docs/integrations/intro-integrations/) to send monitor data and notifications to other platforms, such as [Slack](/docs/integrations/available-integrations/slack/) or [Datadog](/docs/integrations/available-integrations/datadog/).